Jianan-Li/Tiny-Tetris/README.md

 # Tiny-Tetris

-Click <a href="http://www.jianan.li/tiny-tetris">here</a> for more detail on this project.
+Click <a href="http://www.jianan.li/tiny-tetris">here</a> for more info on this project.